JackTschetter/return-to-libc-and-ROP-attacks/README.md

 ### Prerequisites

-- A machine running Ubuntu 22.04.
+- **Ubuntu 22.04**.
 The rest of these instructions assume this is what you are using.
 For instance even if you are using an older Ubuntu 20.04 machine these attacks might not work as expected.
+- **printf-server.c**.
+The victim program for this labs attack.
-- C. The entire code base for this lab was written using C programming language.
+- **C**.
+The entire code base for this lab was written using C programming language.
+- **(Optional) printf-server**.
+We provided this precompiled binary.
+The source file printf-server.c was provided, so students can also compile directly.
+More can go wrong with that approach since this is low level, and various flags were passed in the compilation.
+- **(Optional) attack-template.c**.
+Template code to get students started on launching the third attack which was bypassing ASLR.
+Technically this is not needed, but having the template makes life easier since it already provides the code to start up the vulnerable server as a child process, and to send commands and receive data back from it.
+All that is left is to put the pieces together by implementing the function attack.
-- (Optional) GNU Project Debugger (GDB).
+- **(Optional) GNU Project Debugger (GDB)**.
 I say optional, but highly recommended.
-- (Optional) objdump.
+- **(Optional) objdump**.
 I say optional, but highly recommended.

 ### Installation